 Cloudflare DNS Firewall proxies all DNS queries to your nameservers through Cloudflare’s global network.
 This action protects upstream nameservers from DDoS attacks and reduces load by caching DNS responses.

-When a DNS query goes to your nameservers:
+When a DNS query for your domain takes place:

-- Queries go to the closest Cloudflare data center to the website visitor (determined by the location of the used DNS resolver).
+- Queries go to the Cloudflare data center that is closest to the website visitor.
+This is determined by the location of the DNS resolver.